mills5/quakeat-decrypted/README.md

 **Q: The glquake_decrypted.exe on this repo is a different file than what is produced by quakeat_patcher.c.
 Why?**

 A: glquake_decrypted.exe was dumped with Scylla.
-The patcher was written after the fact.
+The patcher was written after the fact, and works slightly different - it modifies the original program to automagically decrypt itself and load imports when ran.

 # Special Thanks To
 CyberHeg - "Breaking the shell", March 2001 http://www.woodmann.com/crackz/Tutorials/Cyberheg4.htm